Free energies and fluctuations for the Unitary Brownian Motion: Planar Yang-Mills measure

-\begin{lemma} there exists a spanning tree $T$ of $\Gbb$ such that for any face $F\in\Fbb_b$, \end{lemma} For any loop $l$ of an embedded graph, we shall control the maximal amperean area $A_t(w_l)=\sum_{F\in\Fbb} |F|\bar{n}_{w_l}(F)^2$ with the length of the loop $\ell(l)$.
-For any loop $l\in \Ld(\R^2)$, denote by $n_l$ the winding number function of $l$.
-The \emph{Amperean area } of $l$ is the integral \begin{lemma}[Banchoff-Pohl inegality,\cite{BP}] For any loop of finite length $l\in \Ld(\R^2)$, \end{lemma} Note that if $\bar{n}_l=\pm n_l\in \Z^\Fbb$, that is, if $l$ winds only to the left or only to the right, then the Banchoff-Pohl inegality gives the expected bound.
-To treat more general loops, we need the following lemma. \begin{lemma} there exists a loop $\bar{l}\in \Ld(\Gbb)$, which does not use any edge twice, such that for any face $F\in \Fbb$ and $z\in F,$ \end{lemma}
+\begin{lem} There exists a spanning tree $T$ of $\Gbb,$ such that for any face $F\in\Fbb_b$, \end{lem} For any loop $l\in\Ld_v(\Gbb)$ and $T$ a spanning tree of $\Gbb$, we want to control the maximal Amperean area $A_t(w^T_l)=\sum_{F\in\Fbb} |F|\bar{n}_{w^T_l}(F)^2,$ with the length of the loop $\ell(l)$.
+The \emph{Amperean area } of $l$ is the integral \begin{lem}[Banchoff-Pohl inequality, \cite{BP}] For any loop of finite length $l\in \Ld(\R^2)$, \end{lem} Note that if $\bar{n}_{w_l^T}=\pm n_l\in \Z^\Fbb$, that is, if $l$ winds only to the left or only to the right, then the Banchoff-Pohl inequality gives the expected bound.
+To treat more general loops, we need the following lemma. \begin{lem}[{{\cite[3.
+Lemma 5.9]{MF}}}] There exists a loop $\bar{l}\in \Ld(\Gbb)$, which does not use any edge twice, such that for any face $F\in \Fbb$ and $z\in F,$ \end{lem}

+\begin{lem} Let $l\in\Ld(\Gbb)$ be a loop that uses each edge at most once.
+If $T$ is a spanning tree chosen as in Lemma \ref{TreeGeo} and $\mathbb{E}^+$ is any orientation of $\Gbb,$ then